vicanso/npm-trend/README.md

 # npm-trend

-When I started to use `node.js`, I found the module from blog or `github trending`。The `npmjs.org` is just for searching module's latest version, I had read the top of `Most depended-upon packages` many times, but the modules are basically no change.
+When I started to use `node.js`, I found the module from blog or `github trending`.
+The `npmjs.org` is just for searching module's latest version, I had read the top of `Most depended-upon packages` many times, but the modules are basically no change.
 I wanna find some more useful modules in `npmjs.org`, but there isn't enough filter way for me.
 Finally, I decided to sync all modules and created `npmtrend.com`

 ## Sort